-Autodialers Interaction With Programmable Controllers
+Autodialers Interaction with Programmable Controllers

-The unique part of the Evesham system is the manner in which the autodialer units and the programmable controllers were combined.
-In addition to alarm autodialing, the "Verbatim Gateway" provides interactive monitoring and control of a programmable controller network via dial-up phone lines using any standard tone phone.
+The unique part of the Evesham system is the manner in which the Verbatim Gateway units and the programmable controllers were combined.
+In addition to alarm autodialing, the Verbatim Gateway provides interactive monitoring and control of a programmable controller network via dial-up phone lines using any standard tone phone.

-The unit allows read and write access to programmable controller data registers via the public telephone network.
-It turns a conventional tone phone into an interactive, multi-functional operator interface for remote network status checking, remote modification of alarm criteria and monitoring points, and remote alteration of process variables and setpoints.

-Only a single serial cable connection is required to provide communications between the autodialer and a programmable controller, thus avoiding the cost of complex wiring, additional controller outputs, relays, or modification of control programs.
-The autodialer unit, in turn, is connected to the public telephone network via a standard plug-in phonejack.
+The Verbatim Gateway allows read and write access to programmable controller data registers via the public telephone network.
+It turns a conventional tone phone into an interactive, multi-functional operator interface for remote network status checking, remote modification of alarm criteria and monitoring points, and remote alteration of process variable and setpoints.
+Only a single serial cable connection is required to provide communications between the Verbatim Gateway and a programmable controller, avoiding the cost of complex wiring, additional controller outputs, relays, or modifications of control programs.
+The Verbatim Gateway, in turn, is connected to the public telephone network via a standard plug-in phone jack.

-The autodialer and programmable controller units chosen are small in size but the two systems are presently handling a combined total of 190 alarm points.
-Each autodialer is equipped to interact with up to 96 data registers and has 32 dry contacts for future expansion.
+The RACO and Allen-Bradley units are small in size but the two systems are presently handling a combined total of 190 alarm points.
+Each Verbatim Gateway autodialer is equipped to interact with up to 96 data registers and has 32 dry contacts for future expansion.